 But how about this … ?

-What Queen Elizabeth the First’s jeweller used ferret’s teeth for
+- What Queen Elizabeth the First’s jeweler used ferret’s teeth for

 Now THERE’s some stuff you’re not going to find out easily!
 Good “quiz night” material too!